telerik/ajax-docs/api/server/Telerik.Web.UI.Diagram/Stroke.md

 ###  Color `String`

-Defines the selection stroke color.
+Defines the stroke color.

 ###  DashType `String`

-Defines the selection dash type.
+The stroke dash type.

 ###  Width `Double`

-Defines the selection stroke width.
+Defines the thickness or width of the shape connectors stroke.